Opsy-001/massachusetts-general-hospital-analysis/README.md

 ---

 ## Introduction

-This project presents an end-to-end data analytics solution for Massachusetts General Hospital (MGH), one of the leading healthcare institutions in the United States.
-Using a dataset covering patient records from 2011 to 2022, this dashboard was built to help hospital administrators, clinical teams, and finance departments make data-driven decisions around patient care, cost management, and resource planning.
+This project presents an end-to-end data analytics solution using a **synthetic dataset modeled after Massachusetts General Hospital (MGH)**, one of the leading healthcare institutions in the United States.
+The dataset covers patient records from **2011 to 2022** and is used to support data-driven decision-making in areas such as patient care, cost management, and resource planning.

-The dashboard was developed using **Power BI Desktop** and covers five key analytical areas: cost and insurance, patient demographics, length of stay behavior, and inpatient readmission analysis.
+The dashboard was developed using **Power BI Desktop** and focuses on four key analytical areas: **cost and insurance, patient demographics, length of stay behavior, and inpatient readmission analysis**.
+It is designed to provide actionable insights for hospital administrators, clinical teams, and finance departments.

 ---